Clean Harbors (CLH) Q3 2017 Results - Earnings Call Transcript

 Alan S. McKim - Clean Harbors, Inc.

 Yeah.
 It's a great question, Luke.
 I mean, we clearly know that with the investments that we've made and continue to make to meet customers' expectations and to meet the regulations, particularly to do with the new air pollution control requirements, we have been raising prices again.
 We took a little bit of a pause as we built up some volume and certainly, we're pleased at the 92% utilization rate.
 We were actually ahead on volume burned at our new El Dorado facility.
-And so the team's done a great job, but as we said this year was going to be really a startup year for us.
-And we've got, I don't know, about 15,000 tons are sold through that plant and it's a 70,000-ton plant.
-So we brought in some lower price volume, but we are in the process of raising our prices throughout our incineration waste streams because we didn't do that over the past year and our natural costs have increased.
+And so the team's done a great job, but as we said, this year was going to be really a startup year for us.
+And we've got, I don't know, about 15,000 tons are sold through that plant, and it's a 70,000-ton plant.
+So we brought in some lower price volume, but we are in the process of raising our prices throughout our incineration waste streams, because we didn't do that over the past year, and our natural costs have increased.
 And so I think we're out in the market right now with price increases.

 Michael L. Battles - Clean Harbors, Inc.

-Yeah, Luke, I would add to that and say that, we wanted to fill the incinerator.
+Yeah, Luke, I would add to that and say that we wanted to fill the incinerator.
 We've done a good job with that.
 Now the challenge is to get kind of higher margin waste.
-We took a lot of bulk and a lot of bulk solids this year, which helped us kind of as part of the shakedown process at the new incinerators, but different waste streams through that network to see if it works and how it works.
+We took a lot of bulk and a lot of bulk solids this year, which helped us kind of part of the shakedown process at the new incinerators, put different waste streams through that network to see if it works, and how it works.
 And so we've done that.
-And so I think we go into 2018 with our ability to kind of capture market share, drive waste into the network, and now as we go into 2018, I think we'll see better pricing now.
+And so I think we go into 2018 with our ability to kind of capture market share, drive waste into the network, and now, as we go into 2018, I think we'll see better pricing now.

 Alan S. McKim - Clean Harbors, Inc.